bparrishMines/penguin/reference/README.md

 1. An instance of `LocalReference` is created.
 1. `LocalReference` tells ReferencePairManager1 to create a `RemoteReference`.
 1. ReferencePairManager1 creates a `RemoteReference` and stores the `RemoteReference` and the `LocalReference` as a pair.
-1. ReferencePairManager1 tells `RemoteReferenceCommunicationHandler` to communicate with another `ReferencePairManager` to create a `RemoteReference` for the instance of `LocalReference`.
+1. ReferencePairManager1 tells its `RemoteReferenceCommunicationHandler` to communicate with another `ReferencePairManager` to create a `RemoteReference` for the instance of `LocalReference`.
 1. `RemoteReferenceCommunicationHandler` tells ReferencePairManager2 to make a `RemoteReference`.
-1. ReferencePairManager2 tells `LocalReferenceCommunicationHandler` to create a `LocalReference`.
+1. ReferencePairManager2 tells its `LocalReferenceCommunicationHandler` to create a `LocalReference`.
 1. `LocalReferenceCommunicationHandler` creates and returns a `LocalReference`.
 1. ReferencePairManager2 stores the `RemoteReference` and the `LocalReference` from `LocalReferenceCommunicationHandler` as a pair.